Established to foster networking and camaraderie between Assistant Professionals and Associates in the Section. Key goals include:

 The Hall of Fame Committee is also responsible for submitting Section Award winners for the respective National Award.
 In the event a Section Special Award winner is not eligible for the National Award, they shall determine an applicant from previous Special Award winners who is eligible and ensure an application is submitted.

-The Membership Committee is responsible for collaborating with committees, sections, special interest groups, and membership, Board and staff liaisons on key strategies, challenges, and needs in order to provide insight on membership recruitment, engagement and retention.
+The Membership Committee/Employment Committee is responsible for collaborating with committees, sections, special interest groups, and membership, Board and staff liaisons on key strategies, challenges, and needs in order to provide insight on membership recruitment, engagement and retention.